nginx/unit-docs/source/news/2024/unit-1.33.0-released.rst

 unitctl CLI tool
 ****************

-:ref:`unitctl <unitctl>` is a powerful, Rust-based CLI tool that allows you to deploy, manage, and configure Unit in your environment.
+:ref:`unitctl <unitctl>` is a Rust-based CLI tool that allows you to deploy, manage, and configure Unit in your environment.

 ****************************